TyDi: Awards

+In 2008 and 2009, tyDi earned the title of Number 1 DJ in the Sony InTheMix Top 50 Awards.

 In February 2010, tyDi won the "Best Breakthrough DJ" award at the International Dance Music Awards.

 In 2015, tyDi was awarded the Griffith University Young Outstanding Alumnus of the Year for his contributions to the music industry.

 Other ventures

-In October 2015, TyDi appeared as a guest on the Herd Mentality Podcast with host Adam Reakes to discuss his personal love of science, critical thinking in the music industry, and the hidden scientific meanings embedded in his song titles.
-TyDi reveals himself to be a proponent of secular scientific research, and a critic of Homeopathic medicines and treatments.
+In October 2015, tyDi appeared as a guest on the Herd Mentality Podcast with host Adam Reakes, to discuss his personal love of science, critical thinking in the music industry, and the hidden scientific meanings embedded in his song titles. tyDi revealed himself to be a proponent of secular scientific research, and a critic of homeopathic medicines and treatments.

 Global Soundsystem Podcast

-From November 2011 through to June 2016, tyDi hosted a weekly radio show/podcast of world electronic dance music called Global Soundsystem.
-All up there were 331 episodes.
+From November 2011 to June 2016, tyDi hosted a weekly radio show/podcast of world electronic dance music called Global Soundsystem.
+It hosted a total of 331 episodes.
 On 10 May 2012, the show was shortened from a two-hour to a one-hour format.
-It was syndicated to more than 30 countries weekly and is still available for download via iTunes and some episodes are also available on SoundCloud.
+It was syndicated to more than 30 countries weekly, and is still available for download via iTunes.
+Some episodes are also available on SoundCloud.

-The 50th episode included many well-known DJs including Paul Oakenfold, Judge Jules, Sasha, Sander Van Doorn and Markus Schulz.
-The 100th episode was special in a different way with fans introducing all of the tracks.
+The 50th episode included many well-known DJs, including Paul Oakenfold, Judge Jules, Sasha, Sander Van Doorn and Markus Schulz.
+The 100th episode was special in a different way, with fans introducing all of the tracks.